Multi-modal cross-domain mixed fusion model with dual disentanglement for fault diagnosis under unseen working conditions: Introduction

-Moreover, existing DG-based fault diagnosis studies rely on a single sensing modality, typically vibration signals.
-However, using only one type of signal often limits the diagnostic generalization, as different signals capture complementary fault-related characteristics as we mentioned above, particularly for electromechanical machines.
-Therefore, in the context of DG-based fault diagnosis, multi-modal fusion offers additional potential to enhance robustness against unseen operating conditions, since combining multiple modalities can reduce the reliance on any single domain-specific feature distribution and promote more stable cross-domain generalization.
-Although numerous studies have explored multi-sensor fusion approaches for fault diagnosis~\cite{fusion}, including data-level fusion~\cite{data_fusion}, feature-level fusion~\cite{feature_fusion}, and decision-level fusion~\cite{multisensor}, significant challenges remain under variable working conditions.
-First, most existing methods are limited to processing 1D signals from multiple sensors with the same modality sampled at the same frequency.
-Therefore, they cannot accommodate scenarios in which time-frequency representations are extracted under variable operating conditions, or when different modalities naturally have different sampling frequencies.
-Second, most methods directly fused data or features from multiple sensors without considering their intrinsic correlations and modality-specific characteristics for specific faults.
-Moreover, to our best knowledge, there is currently no literature addressing fault diagnosis under unseen working conditions using multi-modal data.
-Consequently, designing a multi-modal fusion framework that can enhance model generalization across unseen conditions remains a challenging and open problem.
+Moreover, most existing DG-based fault diagnosis studies rely on a single sensing modality, typically vibration signals.
+However, using only one type of signal often limits diagnostic generalization, as different sensing modalities capture complementary fault-related characteristics, particularly in electromechanical systems.
+Consequently, in the context of DG-based fault diagnosis, multi-modal fusion provides additional potential for improving robustness under unseen operating conditions.
+By integrating information from multiple modalities, the diagnostic model can reduce its dependence on any single domain-specific feature distribution and achieve more stable cross-domain generalization.
+Although numerous studies have investigated multi-sensor fusion strategies for fault diagnosis~\cite{fusion}, including data-level fusion~\cite{data_fusion}, feature-level fusion~\cite{feature_fusion}, and decision-level fusion~\cite{multisensor}, significant challenges remain when operating conditions vary.
+First, most existing approaches are designed to process one-dimensional signals from multiple sensors with identical sampling frequencies, which limits their applicability when time-frequency representations are employed or when different modalities inherently operate at different sampling rates.
+Second, many fusion methods directly combine data or features from multiple sensors without explicitly modeling the intrinsic correlations among modalities or the modality-specific characteristics associated with different fault types.
+Furthermore, to the best of our knowledge, fault diagnosis under unseen working conditions using multi-modal data has not yet been adequately addressed in the literature.
+As a result, the design of an effective multi-modal fusion framework that can enhance diagnostic generalization to unseen operating conditions remains a challenging and open research problem.